-The Australian Veterinary Acupuncture Group aims to promote the use of acupuncture in veterinary practice as a drug free, complementary therapy which can be used as a sole method of therapy or in conjunction with conventional western medicine and surgery.
+The Australian Veterinary Acupuncture Group aims to promote the use of acupuncture in veterinary practice as a drug free, complementary therapy which can be used in conjunction with conventional western medicine and surgery.

 Members are able to connect with other practicing veterinary acupuncturists and participate in continuing education.

 Acupuncture is the insertion of very fine needles into specific skin points on the body.
 Acupuncture has the ability to alter various physiological body functions.
 Along with herbal medicine, it is probably one of the oldest forms of human and veterinary medicine in the world.
 Although pets have only recently been treated with acupuncture in the West, in China, horses, cows and pigs have been treated for well over 3000 years.